SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 11. Click on *Create Instance*.

-12. Once the instance has been created you can check on it in the SAP Cloud Platform Cockpit
+12. Once the instance has been created you can check on it in the SAP Business Technology Platform Cockpit

 ![Instance CP Cockpit](./images/setup31.png)